KalmeMarq/bso/README.md

   - 0x10 Write/Read list length as unsigned short
   - 0x20 Write/Read list length as int

+#### Int Array

+If all the values are in the signed byte range, write as byte.
+Saves 3 bytes per value.

+Otherwise, if all the values are in the signed short range, write as short.
+Saves 2 bytes per value.

+If none of the above are possible, write as int.

+#### Long Array

+If all the values are in the signed short range, write as short.
+Saves 6 bytes per value.

+Otherwise, if all the values are in the signed int range, write as int.
+Saves 4 bytes per value.

+If none of the above are possible, write as long.

 ## Extra

 StringBSOReader - reads BSO from SBSO (bso string format)